Heritage Crafts

 History

-Arrowsmithing peaked in the Mediaeval period when the use of the English war bow was at its height, and declined along with the bow as a weapon of war once fire arms became dominant.
-The craft was revived in the twentieth century with the formation of re-enactment groups, and today these groups provide the market for the craft.
+Arrowsmithing peaked in the Medieval period when the use of the English war bow was at its height, and declined along with the bow as a weapon of war once fire arms became dominant.
+The craft was revived in the twentieth century with the formation of re-enactment groups, and today these groups, world wide, provide the market for the craft.

 Techniques